symbol/symbol-docs/source/guides/multisig/removing-a-signer-from-a-multisig-account.rst

     :align: center
     :width: 800px

-6. You can check that the singer has been removed by going back to the “**multisig**” page.
+6. You can check that the signer has been removed by going back to the “**multisig**” page.

 .. figure:: ../../resources/images/screenshots/remove-signer-screenshot.gif
     :align: center